colecharb/ClearCast/README.md

 A minimalist weather app for iOS.

-Made in the interest of the following tenets:
+Made with the following tenets:

 1. Most people want a weather app that is intuitive, rather than one that is feature-rich.
 2. Weather data from the recent past is valuable.